Blaine Robison, M.A.

 In 1:8 he praises his readers by noting that although they had never seen Yeshua (as he had), they nevertheless believed in him (1:8).
 Peter might seem to be addressing Gentiles because of phrases like "desires that you formerly had in ignorance (1:14) and "once you were not a people" (2:10).
 However, these phrases would also apply to Hellenistic Jews, whom Judean Jews did not consider to be part of ethnic Israel and Judaism.
 The latter phrase in 2:10 is an allusion to Hosea 1:10 which was addressed to the Northern Kingdom of Israel.
 Peter also expresses a fatherly attitude toward his readers when he says "as obedient children" (1:14) and "like newborn babies" (2:2).

 In 2:12 Peter makes a contrast to the regional culture by saying "keep your behavior honorable among the nations" (mine) and in 4:3 he says of them "For the time past is sufficient to have carried out the desire of the nations" (mine).
 In 4:16 he uses the word Christianos in reference to his audience, which the CJB appropriately translates as "if anyone suffers for being Messianic [Christianos], let him not be ashamed; but let him bring glory to God by the way he bears this name."
-The word Christianos was coined by Barnabas and Paul in their ministry among Hellenistic Jews in Syrian Antioch (Acts 11:26).
+The word Christianos was probably coined by Barnabas and Paul in their ministry among Hellenistic Jews in Syrian Antioch (Acts 11:26).
 Peter is not using Christianos according to how it came to be defined by the church fathers.
-(See my article What is a Christian?)
+(See my article The First Christians.)

 Peter wrote to dear friends to provide encouragement because of their experiencing various trials (1:6-7; 2:19-20; 3:9, 14, 16-17; 4:4, 12-16, 19; 5:9-10).
 While no evidence seemed to suggest that the trials had yet involved imprisonment or martyrdom, there does seem to be general hostility, false accusations, suspicions, verbal assaults, and perhaps occasional physical beatings (Kaiser 335).